yarnpkg/rfcs/accepted/0000-nohoist.md

 [update 11/13/17]
 After further discussion, I agree that to have an option guarding nohoist from public package is a safer approach so users can turn off nohoist along with workspaces feature.
 It is not clear to me if we need a new flag to handle nohoist opt-out separately from workspaces.
 A nohoist without workspaces is meaningless because nohoist is essentially part of the workspace hoisting scheme.
 If we do have use cases to override specific public package's nohoist, a generic flag might not be sufficient...
 Therefore, suggest we hold off on any complex addition until seeing a concrete use case, mean while just use the existing `workspaces-experimental` to safe guard workspaces as a whole.

+[update 12/7/17]
+per our discussion, in order to start safely, we will limit the nohoist scope to private packages only.
+Giving `workspaces-experimental` will be retired soon, we will add a new  `workspaces-nohoist-experimental` flag for users to opt-out nohoist if needed.

 ## unit tests failed on mac
 this is not related to nohoist issue specifically, but made submitting PR much more difficult and time consuming.
 Many async integration tests failed on my laptop (mac) for even a fresh clone.
 Is this a known issue? any suggestion or workaround?